 - DO NOT submit a change of address with the U.S. Postal Service.
 (The post office considers 5300 Paseo Rancho Castilla a business address, not an individual or residential address.)

 - Update your mailing address on Golden Eagle Territory (GET).
 The University uses the address listed on GET for any University mail, including refunds.

-- Chang your address now with banks, credit cards, cell-phone company, subscriptions, Amazon accounts and employment payroll offices.
+- Please make sure you have changed your address now with your banks, credit cards, cell-phone service provider, subscriptions, Amazon accounts and employment payroll offices.
 Magazines and non-first class mail will not be forwarded.

 - Check your mailbox one last time before turning in your keys.